rambasnet/CPP-Fundamentals/README.md

 - Enter ctrl+c to stop jupyter notebook from the terminal where its running from
 - $ conda deactivate # to deactivate the virtual env and go back to base installation

+## Run notebooks using VS Code
+- alternatively, VS Code can be used to load and execute notebooks
+- VS Code will help you find the right plugins if missing to render and execute notebooks